-This cemetery is the Jewish cemetery, and lies between the Synagogues and important Jewish buildings.
-Sort of eerie to walk though, especially because it’s been built so high up to fit so many graves into such a small square footage.
+This cemetery is the Jewish cemetery and lies between the Synagogues and important Jewish buildings.
+Sort of eerie to walk through, especially because it’s been built so high up to fit so many graves into such small square footage.

 These photos were taken on and around the Charles Bridge, which was gorgeous to walk on during the day and at night.
 It was so lively, with people constantly around, selling paintings and drawing caricatures, and it offered such gorgeous views of the city.

-These foods are all pretty “traditional” Prague foods that my mom and I had been seeing in the Square daily, so we decided we would try them all for lunch before our castle tour.
-Just…no. It was all bad.
+These foods are all pretty traditional Prague foods that my mom and I had been seeing in the Square daily, so we decided to try them all for lunch before our castle tour.
+Just…no. It was all pretty bad.
 The top is traditional Prague ham.
 It sounded good, smelled good, and looked good.
-No. It was dry, and came with a dry crumbly piece of toast.
-So disappointing.
+But…it was dry and came with a crumbly piece of toast.
 Next up: the sausage.
-It was the lesser of the evils, but still not a good sausage, and same bread issue.
-Okay – these potatoes.
-These were wanna be gnocchi’s (I think).
-I can only assume this because of the horrible gummy texture.
-Doesn’t help they were sour due to the sauerkraut.
-It was just so wrong.
-Finally is the trdelnik, which we had been majorly excited about.
-These stands are everywhere, and we constantly smelled them and saw people chowing down.
-While this was definitely the best part of the meal, it wasn’t as amazing as I had hoped or been anticipating.
-I wanted something churro like, and this was sort of just bread with a little cinnamon and sugar coated on it.
-Good, but not too memorable.
-Okay, moving on from the gross meal.
+It was the lesser of the evils, but still not a good sausage with the same bread issue.
+These potatoes seemed like wanna-be gnocchi’s (I think), but the texture was too gummy for me.

 That top picture is where we started the Castle Tour, looking over Prague.
 So gorgeous right?!
 Now I’m about to be a terrible blogger and show you pictures of two important buildings that I can remember exactly nothing about.
 They’re pretty though, right?